SM 18x175 [2xM5] / N42 - magnetic roller

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Wide application in modern technologies – find application in computer drives, electric drive mechanisms, medical equipment or other advanced devices.
+- Key role in modern technologies – are used in computer drives, electric motors, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: